Demerara rebellion of 1823: The plantations

 When Wray was transferred to nearby Berbice at the end of his term, the mission was without a pastor for three years.
 John Smith, his replacement sent to the colony by the LMS, was equally welcomed by the slaves.
 Writing to the LMS, Smith said that the clergy was explicitly ordered to say nothing that would cause slaves' disenchantment with their masters or dissatisfaction with their status.
-Many in the colony resented the presence of the preachers, who they believed were spies to the abolitionist movement in London.
+Many in the colony resented the presence of the preachers, who they believed were spies for the abolitionist movement in London.
 They feared that the religious teachings and the liberal attitudes promoted would eventually cause slaves to rebel.
 Colonists interrupted services, threw stones at the churches, barred ministers' access to certain plantations, refusing permission to build chapels on plantation land; slaves were stopped from attending services at every turn.
 Smith received a hostile reception from the Governor John Murray and from most colonists.
 They saw his chapel services as a threat to plantation output, and feared greater unrest.
 Smith reported to the LMS the Governor had told him that "planters will not allow their negroes to be taught to read, on pain of banishment from the colony."

 Furthermore, religious instruction for slaves was endorsed by British Parliament, thus the plantation owners were obliged to permit slaves to attend despite their opposition.
 Colonists who attended were perceived by Smith to be disruptive or a distraction.
 Some overseers attended only to prevent their own slaves from attending.
 One of owners' complaints was that slaves had too far to walk to attend services.
 When Smith had requested land to erect a chapel from John Reed, owner of "Dochfour", the idea was vetoed by Governor Murray, allegedly because of complaints he had received about Smith.
 Colonists even perverted the intention of a circular from Britain which mandated giving slaves passes to attend services – on 16 August 1823, the Governor issued a circular which required slaves to obtain owners' special dispensation to attend church meetings or services, causing a sharp decline in attendance at services.

 At about the same time, Smith wrote a letter back to George Burder, the Secretary of the LMS, lamenting the conditions of the slaves: